 Dining is an integral component of campus life, and sits at the heart of Vanderbilt's undergraduate residential experience; as such, all students residing in University housing are required to participate in a meal plan based on cohort year.
 First-year students living on campus participate in the First-Year Meal Plan of 335 meals per semester.
-Second-year students living on campus receive 305 meals per semester, third-year students living on campus receive 305 meals per semester, and fourth-year students living on campus receive 225 meals per semester.
+Second-year students living on campus receive 305 meals per semester, third-year students living on campus receive 305 meals per semester.
 Meal plans are loaded onto the Commodore Card or mobile wallet and consist of a set meal allowance plus flexible meal money each semester.
 Second, third, and fourth-year undergraduates have the option to upgrade to more comprehensive meal plans.
 Undergraduates living off campus may purchase any of the meal plans offered to on-campus students and graduate and professional students may purchase Flex Meals online.
 Detailed information on Vanderbilt Campus Dining, meal plans, and allergen or nutritional needs may be found at https://vanderbilt.edu/dining.